lowRISC/opentitan/hw/ip/keymgr/doc/_index.md

 Once the `OwnerIntermediateKey` is created, software can request key manager to advance state, generate output key or generate output identity.
 The key used for all 3 functions is the `OwnerIntermediateKey`.

-The advancement from this state to the next is irreversible during the current power cycle.
+The advancement from `OwnerIntermediateKey` to the `OwnerRootKey` is irreversible during the current power cycle.

 ### OwnerRootKey

 This is the last operational state of the key manager.
-This state is reached through another invocation of the KMAC operation using the previous working state as the key, and other inputs as data.
+This state is reached through another invocation of the KMAC operation using the previous internal key, and other inputs as data.
-The output of the KMAC operation replaces the previous value of the working state, and the new value becomes the `OwnerRootKey`.
+The output of the KMAC operation replaces the previous value of the internal key, and the new value becomes the `OwnerRootKey`.

 The relevant inputs are:
 *   `SoftwareBinding` - A software programmed value representing the owner kernel code.